 This site showcases Darren’s science writing and short films undertaken since 2014.
 These include writing for The Conversation, ABC Science on-line, Cosmos magazine and Australasian Science magazine, as well as several short films including the series ‘How Did We Get Here?’ made for UNSWTV in 2015-2016.
 He is currently a columnist for The Conversation and Cosmos.

 Darren trained in palaeoanthropology (the study of ‘ancient humans’), archeology, geology and biology at the Australian National University.
 He received his PhD in 2000, under the supervision of the late Alan Thorne, and then completed a postdoctoral research fellowship with the late Phillip Tobias at the University of the Witwatersrand (2002).
 He has worked at the University of New South Wales (UNSW) Sydney since late 2002, first in the Faculty of Medicine (2002-2008) and then in the Faculty of Science (since 2009), and currently holds the post of Associate Professor of Paleoanthropology.

-Darren is a palaeoanthropologist and archaeologist fascinated with human evolution and prehistory.
-He is an Associate Professor at the University of New South Wales, Sydney, Australia, and a Chief Investigator and co-leader of the Education and Engagement Program in the Australian Research Council Centre of Excellence for Australian Biodiversity and Heritage.
+He is a Chief Investigator and co-ldeader of the Education and Engagement Program in the Australian Research Council Centre of Excellence for Australian Biodiversity and Heritage (CABAH) at UNSW.
 Darren is also an Honorary Professor in the Yunnan Institute for Cultural Relics and Archaeology and Southeast Asia Archaeology Research Centre (Kunming, China).